Have you fell for Hollywood’s (lie or lies)?

 The greek word “eros” means passionate love.
 It includes the sexual and sensual desires between a man and a woman.
 Physical attraction, or even lust are other common terms to describe it.

 In classical Greek, “Love at first sight” described eros.
 A person had these immediate desires upon seeing their “loved one”.
 When the person of their affection did not reciprocate or was away from them, then they would get “lovesick”.

 Freud describes “eros” as our life instincts or life force which included reproduction, hunger, and self preservation.
 He did not view “eros” as primarily our libido although it was a part of it.

 Biology or Chemistry Theory

 The chemistry theory supposes that their is a chemical force that pulls two people together like two hydrogens to one oxygen in water.
-This theory that something chemical attracts humans together has discussed since the 1800s.
+This theory that something chemical attracts humans together has been discussed since the 1800s.